-The main rule for calculation and taxation of companies’ gains and losses on receivables for tax purposes will be the inventory principle (i.e. taxation based on the difference in value at the beginning and end of the assessment year).
-Use of the inventory principle means that recognition of losses on these types of receivables for tax purposes is not conditional on a final loss having been ascertained.
+The main rule for calculation and taxation of companies’ gains and losses on receivables for tax purposes will be the mark-to-market principle (i.e. taxation based on the difference in value at the beginning and end of the assessment year).
+Use of the mark-to-market principle means that recognition of losses on these types of receivables for tax purposes is not conditional on a final loss having been ascertained.

 Special rules apply to gains and losses on trade and inter-company receivables, as these, as a main rule, should be calculated according to realisation principles.
-Companies may, however, opt for the inventory principle for each category of receivables.
+Companies may, however, opt for the mark-to-market principle for each category of receivables.

 Furthermore, companies may deduct gifts to cultural organisations that receive a maintenance grant for operating expenses from either the government or the municipality.
 According to these rules, there is no limitation in terms of value, but certain restrictions regarding the use of the gift are applicable.

 Finally, gifts to certain charitable organisations within Denmark or the European Union may be deducted, provided the recipient uses the funds for research.
 Deductibility is conditioned upon the organisation being approved by the Danish tax authorities.
 No limitation in regards to amount is applicable.